lambdamachine/rfc/common-lambda.md

 > IMPORTANT!
 Unlike in _lambda calculus_, in _common lambda_ **only combinators are allowed**.
 In other words, **all variables must be bound** in an expression for it to be valid _common lambda_ expression.

 TODO: An image here would be awesome, something like road sign with description "only combinators allowed".

-## Examples

-TODO: Write few paragphs intro, something like lambda calculus for dummies.
-I want this document to be understood without walking out for extra resources.
-Examples should briefly explain what are combinators too.

 ## Syntax